rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ## 📚 About This Project

-Originally created during MCA (2022), this project simulates a real shopping flow — from product discovery to checkout — without a backend or login system.
+Originally created during MCA (2022), this project simulates a real shopping flow — from product discovery to checkout.

+While lightweight, it reflects strong fundamentals in:
+- Component-based UI design
+- Context API for global state (cart and navigation)
+- Route guarding and conditional rendering
+- Mobile-first responsive layout using Tailwind
+- Real-world UX practices (disabled checkout, grouped filters, etc.)

 > 🕒 Organized and published later for clarity, learning, and portfolio presentation.